ncatlab/nlab-content/pages/3985.md

   \,.
 $$

-Here the vertical morphisms are equivalences by the above remark, and the top morphism is an equivalence by the assumoption that $f$ in in $S$.
+Here the vertical morphisms are equivalences by the above remark, and the top morphism is an equivalence by the assumption that $f$ in in $S$.
 It follows that the bottom morphism is an equivalence.
 This says that $Loc x$ is $S$-local, for all $x \in C$.

 Conversely, to show that for $s \in C$ an $S$-local object, we have that $s$ is in the essential image of $Loc$ use that since $i_s : s \to Loc s$ is in $S$, we have an equivalence  $Hom_C(i_s, s) : Hom_C(Loc s, s) \stackrel{\simeq}{\to} Hom_C(s,s)$.
 The pre-image of the identity under this equivalence is hence a left-inverse $Loc s \to s$ of $s \to Loc s$.
 But this means that $Loc s \to s$ is itself in $S$ (since the morphisms in $S$ evidently satisfy [[category with weak equivalences|2-out-of-three]]), hence by applying the same argument again, we find that the left inverse $Loc s \to s$ has itself a left inverse.
 That implies that it is actually an inverse of $s \to Loc s$, hence that this is an equivalence.
 So this shows that the $S$-local $s$ is indeed in the essential iamge of $Loc$.